 The video has also been posted on Facebook.[https://www.facebook.com/CivilWork/videos/1897494576990174/]

 Digiteye India took it up for fact-checking and found out that the news was partially true, though the outcome was tweaked as a rain cloud generating machine.
 Here’s the truth that was the outcome of Google historical search:

 The smoke was actually coming from a NASA facility at Stennis Space Center in Mississippi where the US space agency was testing the RS-25 engine on February 21, 2018 for its new space shuttles.
 It has been a longtime test facility for such engines and often generated “fake news” over the years.

 A NASA press release said:”The exhaust from the RS-25 is primarily water vapor because the engine burns liquid hydrogen and liquid oxygen.”
 When they combine, you get H2O or water.
 The “clouds” in the video are a by-product of this scientific process.
 As the water vapor condenses, it forms into water drops and fall as “rain”.
-This is how the person in the video gets rain falling on him.

 Conclusion: The video was true but the claim was not.
 It was not a cloud generating machine.
 Our rating of the claim is Mostly False ????